bernhardAxonIvy/doc/source/engine-guide/configuration/system-database.rst

 System Database
 ===============

-An untouched |ivy-engine| runs in demo mode.
+An untouched |ivy-engine| runs in :ref:`demo-mode`.
 In consequence workflow data is never stored, but kept in a memory database.
 To run a productive engine an external system database must be connected, where workflow data will be stored.